 Reach out for a Consultation

 The security situation of any company or business traveler is unique.
 For this reason, the experts at IMG GlobalSecur are happy to work with you on an independent travel security audit.
-With the services provided we can a) analyze the security risks, b) prepare detailed recommendations and a travel security plan, c) connect you with the GlobalSecur ‘backend’ to bolster information, and d) provide access to FoneTrac, our travel safety app for both iPhone and Android that leverages digital technology for two-way communications.
+With the services provided we can a) analyze the security risks, b) prepare detailed recommendations and a travel security plan, c) connect you with the IMG GlobalSecur ‘backend’ to bolster information, and d) provide access to FoneTrac, our travel safety app for both iPhone and Android that leverages digital technology for two-way communications.
 Contact us today.

 Photo credit: Foter.com